andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 By construction, these algebraic postulates do not contain any probability theory.
 Otherwise, they would not be postulates.
 Any probability theory would require that we specify hyperparameters for it.
-The theorems and conclusions using any model of probability one uses to evaluate agents would, by construction, be invalid when the assumption of the theory applying to the domain fails - the OOD problem.
+This immediately raises the possibility of the OOD problem - how do we know the settings of the hyperparameters are valid in the given evaluation context?
+An algebraic approach side steps the OOD problem by focusing on estimating sample statistics and nothing else.

-The algebraic postulates, and their associated logic of consistency, we will be discussing here can be summarized by the acronym - **NTQR**.
+Since an algebraic approach has no representation of the domain where the noisy algorithms are making their decisions, it can be universal - applicable to all evaluations of noisy algorithms on finite tests.
+The algebraic postulates, and their associated logic of consistency, discussed here can be summarized by the acronym - **NTQR**.

-1. N: the number of classifiers in the group being tested.
+1. **N**: the number of classifiers in the group being tested.
-2. T: the number of tests those classifiers took.
+2. **T**: the number of tests those classifiers took.
-3. Q: the number of questions each of those tests contained.
+3. **Q**: the number of questions each of those tests contained.
-4. R: the number of responses that were possible in each of the questions.
+4. **R**: the number of responses that were possible in each of the questions.

 The easiest case to consider is the one of evaluating noisy binary classifiers.
 If we are going to construct postulates for the evaluation of an ensemble of